 Hashing is the practice of using an algorithm to map data of any size to a fixed length.
-This is called a hash value (or sometimes hash code or hash sums).
+This is called a hash value (or sometimes hash code or hash sums or even a hash digest if you’re feeling fancy).
 Whereas encryption is a two-way function, hashing is a one-way function.
-While it’s technically possible to reverse hash something, the computing power required makes it unfeasible.
+While it’s technically possible to reverse-hash something, the computing power required makes it unfeasible.
 Hashing is one-way.

 Here’s how it works, each hashing algorithm outputs at a fixed length.
 So for instance, you may hear about SHA-256, that means that the algorithm is going to output a hash value that is 256 bits, usually represented by a 64 character hexadecimal string (h/t Matthew Haslett).

 Every hash value is unique.
 If two different files produce the same unique hash value this is called a collision and it makes the algorithm essentially useless.
 Last year, Google created a collision with the SHA-1 hashing algorithm to demonstrate that it’s vulnerable.
 SHA-1 was officially phased out in favor of SHA-2 in early 2016.
 But Google had a point to make so it devoted two years’ worth of funds, man hours and talent in a partnership with a lab in Amsterdam to make something that was to that point more of an abstraction into a reality.
 That’s a long way to go to prove a point.
 But Google went there.

 Anyway, here’s an example of hashing, let’s say you want to digitally sign a piece of software and make it available for download on your website.
 To do this, you’re going to create a hash of the script or executable you’re signing, then after adding your digital signature you’ll hash that, too.
 Following this, the whole thing is encrypted so it can be downloaded.